zsparal/api-documentation/source/reference/v1/customers-api/create-customer.rst

 --------
 ``201`` ``application/json; charset=utf-8``

-A customer object is returned, as described in :ref:`Get customer <v1/customers-get>`.
+A customer object is returned, as described in :doc:`Get customer </reference/v1/customers-api/get-customer>`.

 Example
 -------